Difference Between Metro and Train

 Metro trains are the new era concept developed by many countries to tackle the pollution created by vehicles and traffic caused by them.
 It is one of the fastest ways to travel within the city for a short distance.

-Metro trains are generally high-speed trains that are powered by the electricity grid.
+Metro trains are high-speed trains that are powered by the electricity grid.
 A usual metro train will have four to five coaches, and all the coaches are air-conditioned.

-The fare price is generally affordable for any person.
+The fare price is affordable for any person.
 Usually, these trains have a different segment of routes which can go up to 50-60km within a city.

-Metros have the stations after every three to four minutes.
+Metros have stations after every three to four minutes.
 Thus, the no of stations increases concerning the distance covered.

 All the metro trains have only the seating capacity with modern lighting and power switches inside a train.
 These trains run over the bridge that is purely constructed for the metro operation.